dustyghost/NGenerator/readme.md

 ## Plural Definitions

-You can also force the generator to use certain words for plurals, using the `:p.` definition.
+You can also force the generator to use certain words for plurals, using the `::p.` definition.
 For example, the plural of fish is "fish".

 ```json
 {